-Building a culture which values continuous feedback isn’t just about creating mechanisms to identify problems; it is also about creating an environment which rewards great performance with a degree of visibility across the workforce so that everyone is encouraged to adopt optimal behaviours.
+Building a culture that values continuous feedback isn’t just about creating mechanisms to identify problems; it is also about creating an environment that rewards great performance with a degree of visibility across the workforce so that everyone is encouraged to adopt optimal behaviours.
 By recognizing employees for their hard work and amplifying their behaviour, companies can boost productivity and engagement which reflects their core values.

 While managers are unable to offer great performers working remotely a word of gratitude or pat on the back in the office, they can use their performance management software to offer digital awards which will be visible across teams and departments.
 Tailor-made reward schemes can be implemented for a wide variety of situations, giving remote workers the positive feedback needed to understand they are valued.